-External radiotherapy uses high energy waves similar to x-rays to kill cancer cells.
-Read about when and how you have radiotherapy.
+External radiotherapy uses high energy waves similar to x-rays to destroy cancer cells.

-The radiotherapy aims to get rid of the cancer.
-You usually have it in combination with chemotherapy.
-This is called chemoradiotherapy.
-This is the main treatment for early stage anal cancer.
 Doctors know from research that this is a better treatment for anal cancer than surgery.
-If chemoradiotherapy is succesful, you won't need a permanent colostomy.
+If chemoradiotherapy is successful, you won't need a permanent colostomy.

 For cancer that has spread

-Radiotherapy can relieve the symptoms of advanced anal cancer (such as pain).
-It can shrink or control the growth of the cancer for a period of time.
+Radiotherapy can relieve the symptoms of advanced anal cancer, such as pain.
+It aims to shrink or control the growth of the cancer for a period of time.
 This is called palliative radiotherapy.
-You generally have a short course of radiotherapy sessions over a few days.

 The radiotherapy room

 Radiotherapy machines are very big.
 They rotate around you to give you your treatment.
 The machine doesn't touch you at any point.

 Before you start your course of treatment your

 You might have to have a full bladder for radiotherapy to the anus.
 This means drinking a certain amount of water every day before your treatment.
 You then wait for your bladder to fill before you go into the radiotherapy room.
 Your radiographers let you know at your planning scan whether you'll be doing this.

 For some people having a full bladder for radiotherapy to the anus can help reduce the dose of radiation to normal healthy tissues.